 Director of Clinical Research and Professional Relations

-Dave Gordey has been a pediatric audiologist for twenty-seven years.
-He spent thirteen years working in a pediatric clinic and hospital in Victoria and Vancouver, British Columbia, Canada.
-Dave has taught audiology courses since 2008, working as a sessional professor at the University of British Columbia and York University.
-Currently, Dave is the director of pediatric research and audiology for Oticon A/S and lives in Toronto, Ontario, Canada.
-Dave’s current research projects include pediatric hearing aids, bimodal and bone conduction devices and children, unilateral hearing loss, and the social and emotional development of children with hearing loss.
+Dave Gordey has been a pediatric audiologist for twenty-eight years.
+Dave previously worked at a pediatric clinic and hospital in Victoria and North Vancouver, British Columbia.
+Dave is the past president of the Canadian Academy of Audiology.
+Dave is the director of pediatric audiology and research for Oticon and an adjunct research professor at Western University.
+Dave's current research projects include mentorship of children and teens who are deaf or hard of hearing, bone conduction devices, UHL, and the social and emotional development of children.

 Sponsor Disclosure: This Course is presented by Oticon in partnership with AudiologyOnline.